isaac-sim/IsaacLab/docs/source/tutorials/00_sim/create_empty.rst

 after the simulation app is running.

 This can be done by importing the :class:`app.AppLauncher` class.
-This utility class wraps around :class:`omni.isaac.kit.SimulationApp` class to launch the simulator.
+This utility class wraps around :class:`isaacsim.SimulationApp` class to launch the simulator.
 It provides mechanisms to configure the simulator using command-line arguments and environment variables.

 For this tutorial, we mainly look at adding the command-line options to a user-defined